 Purchase Considerations / Buying Guide

-A small or medium size bag is most useful for everyday training.
+A small or medium size sand bag is most useful for everyday training.
 Usually, these bags weigh anywhere from 20 to 50 pounds, but the weight that you use will ultimately be decided by your current fitness level.